-There are also some disadvantages with Azure majorly attributed to complexity in implementation and management compared to AWS, expensive in nature compared to AWS, pay-as-you-go as additional service unlike AWS and weak DevOps support.
+There are also some disadvantages with Azure, majorly attributed to complexity in implementation and management compared to AWS, expensive compared to AWS, pay-as-you-go as an additional service unlike AWS, and weak DevOps support.

-However, Azure can be a preferred solution for large enterprises and small, medium enterprises might find it little cumbersome.
+However, AWS vs. Azure for enterprises, Azure is a preferred solution for large enterprises, and small and medium enterprises might find it cumbersome.

 Which is the Best: AWS or Azure?

-Veritis can be your better option, considering the firm’s decade-old expertise in dealing with firms of different verticals (including Fortune 500), internal cloud expertise, among many other advantages in line with your budgets and requirements.
+Veritis can be your better option, considering the firm’s decade-old expertise in dealing with firms of different verticals (including Fortune 500) and internal cloud migration strategies expertise, among many other advantages in line with your budgets and requirements.

 As organizations weigh the pros and cons, Veritis emerges as a beacon of expertise, recognized with Stevie and Globee Business Awards.
 With a decade-long track record and a commitment to tailored solutions, Veritis is the trusted ally for businesses navigating the intricate cloud transformation journey.
 For a seamless path toward digital excellence, Veritis is the partner of choice, ensuring success in the ever-evolving cloud.

 - Zero Trust Strategy, the Modern Security Solution for Cloud Computing